EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

                 ResourceSync Framework Specification

     strategy
-        The strategy defines what kind of sitemap documents will be generated when a synchronization is executed.
+        The strategy defines what kind of :term:`sitemap` documents will be generated when a :term:`synchronization` is executed.

         .. seealso::